 The flexibility is the key to keep up with a variety of requirements.
 A good recommendation system has to be scalable to process an increasing number of users and items and reflect seasonal or regional changes in real-time.
 The most popular methods of making recommendations are:

 The similarities of the products are created in correlation to all available data, such as brand, price, description, color, and size.
 The content data of each article is regarded by the system as a set of descriptors, typically the words that occur in a document.
 The user profile is represented with the same terms and built up by analyzing the content of items, which have been seen by the user.

 - Hybrid Recommendation Systems

-The following technique is the combination of two methods listed above.
-As there is no need for a description for recommended items, the system can deal with any kind of information.
+The following technique is the combination of the two methods listed above.
+As there is no need for a description of recommended items, the system can deal with any kind of information.
 Furthermore, the system is able to recommend items to users, which may have very different tastes from what they have shown before.
 Finally, because recommendations are based on the opinions of others, it is a perfect match for subjective domains like art markets.